Approved/revised: October 1, 2024

 Internal

-4) President Policies developed and approved under the President’s authority.
+4. President: Policies developed and approved under the President’s authority.

 NVIT’s internal policy framework supports the institution in achieving its reason for being, establishes the Board’s governance philosophy, and provides uniform guidelines and interpretation for i) governance, ii) educational and administrative operations, and iii) actions and conduct across the organization.